Migrating data to your (new) SAP S/4HANA

 In this article, we are focusing on data which must be migrated to the new SAP S/4HANA transactional system – represented by buckets 1 and 3 above.
 So, before we move on (and after discarding bucket 5), what options do we have for buckets 2 & 4?
 Following could be considered:

-- Use of corporate memory concept with analytical capabilities of SAP HANA and/or SAP BW (on HANA or BW/4HANA) combined with data management and tiering capabilities like Dynamic Tiering, Data Tiering Optimization, Near-Line Storage and integration with Hadoop or other repositories.
+- Use of corporate memory concept with analytical capabilities of SAP HANA and/or SAP BW (on HANA or BW/4HANA) combined with data management and tiering capabilities like Data Tiering Optimization, Native Storage Extension, Near-Line Storage, Dynamic Tiering and integration with Hadoop or other repositories.

-- Use of SAP Information Lifecycle Management (ILM) and the retention warehouse – refer to http://service.sap.com/ilm for more information (latest version of Data Management Guide is also available there).
+- Use of SAP Information Lifecycle Management (ILM) and the retention warehouse – refer to https://www.sap.com/products/information-lifecycle-management.html for more information.

-In essence, what you should have in place prior to undertaking major migration project should be a strategy or at least a vision for all kinds of information your organization manages – refer to Implementing an Enterprise Information Management Strategy whitepaper from SAP Thought Leadership series.
+In essence, what you should have in place prior to undertaking major migration project should be a strategy or at least a vision for all kinds of information your organization manages.
+If you aren’t sure where to start, check the blog on Information Governance Model.

 Now, we are left with buckets 1 & 3 to deal with.
 The only difference between them is the quality of the data – the poorer quality, the better tooling and more effort is required to cleanse and/or enrich the data and it may impact the decision regarding choice of migration tools.